tyqr/LiDAR-3D-Viewer/README.md

 You can move the camera using your keyboard and mouse to freely explore the point cloud environment.

+Sample data: lidar_raw.txt , lidar_raw.bin
+You can open lidar_raw.txt in any text editor.
+You can open lidar_raw.bin in Wireshark, MATLAB, Python, etc.

 ------------------------------------------------------------
 DOWNLOAD
 ------------------------------------------------------------